django-cas-ng/django-cas-ng/README.rst

 .. image:: https://img.shields.io/badge/maintainers-wanted-red.svg
     :target: https://travis-ci.org/mingchen/django-cas-ng

-**NOTE: I am not active use this project anymore beacuse I moved off python stack.
+**NOTE: I am not actively use this project anymore beacuse I moved off python stack.
 I can still maintenance this project but may not reponse in a time manner.
 If anyone have interesting to maintenance it (like review PR and merging), please create a ticket in issue say you can offer help, I can grant you permission.**

 ``django-cas-ng`` is a Central Authentication Service (CAS) client implementation.
 This project inherits from `django-cas`_ (which has not been updated since